heretool/404-Error-Page/README.md

 - Touch interactions are passive to prevent scrolling issues on mobile

 ## License
-This project is open source and available under the [MIT License](LICENSE).
+This project is originally created and released by [heretool.com](https://heretool.com).
+It is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and use it for personal/commercial projects.